appstract/laravel-opcache/README.md

 ##### Make sure your APP_URL is set correctly.

 ## Usage
-Run one of the commands on your server.
+Login to your server/vm and run one of the commands.
+##### Requests are only excepted from the same IP as the server IP.

 Clear OPcache:
 ``` bash